metodologianavarrabiomed/mice-ext-val/README.md

 #### Cox model

-To define the cox model we need to be able to describe the following characteristics of the model.
+To define the Cox model we need to be able to describe the following characteristics of the model.

 * `formula`: Model formula to calculate the $\beta \cdot X$ values.
 * $S_0(t)$: Value of the basal survival function at the time of study $t$ (must be the maximum time in the dataset)